jesusbmx/react-native-event-manager/README.md

 useOnEvents(observers: { [key: string]: Callback<any>; })

     A React hook for subscribing to multiple events specified in the observers object.
 Automatically removes all listeners on component unmount.

+#### notifyEvent Function
+notifyEvent<V>(eventName: string, value?: V): void

+    Notifies all listeners of the specified event with an optional value.

 ## Contributing